 What is ISO?

-In a nutshell, ISO is the camera setting that can either brighten or darken your shot.
+ISO is the camera setting that can either brighten or darken your shot.
 The higher your ISO is, the brighter it will become.

 Its function aides’ photographers that have already found the perfect aperture and shutter speed but are faced with an underexposed shot.
 ISO also gives the photographer the flexibility to change the settings without worrying about brightness.